 The good news is going remote could actually make your teams happier and more productive if you get it right.
-If your team needs to work from home or you’re considering trying it out for your business, here are our top tips for getting started.
+If your team needs to work remote or hybrid, or you’re considering trying it out for your business, here are our top tips for getting started.

 Communicate, communicate, communicate

-Keeping communication open and collaboration going can be one of the biggest challenges of working from home – loneliness can creep in and teams can begin to feel siloed.
-Luckily, some great tools that make collaborating remotely a lot easier.
+Keeping communication open and collaboration going can be one of the biggest challenges of remote work – loneliness can creep in and teams can begin to feel siloed.
+Luckily, there are some great tools that make collaborating as a remote or hybrid team a lot easier.
 Here are a few of our favorites:

 Basecamp.
 For long-term and ongoing projects, Basecamp is ideal.
 Everything related to each project is in one place – meeting notes, relevant documents, and ongoing conversations – so we always have the full picture.
 We can see exactly what each other is working on and pitch in if we need to.

 1Password.
-Managing access when you’re remote can be tricky.
+Managing access when you’re hybrid or fully remote can be tricky.
 We learned that from doing it for over a decade, and so we built 1Password Business to give people access to the tools they need (and only the tools they need) to work.

 We also manage projects and development in GitLab, hand off and discuss design files in Zeplin, handle HR using Humi, and manage a whole host of internal processes using some other impressive tools.
 You’ll find your own setup, but for every communication pain point, there’s a solution out there.